thaiantunes/jupyter_webapp/README.md

 - Setting up an **virtual environment**
 - Simple Python coding and testing (**unit tests**)
 - **Jupyter** Widgets and **Voila** extension for rendering the web app.
+- **Binder** to set up an online environment for the Jupyter notebook.

 And it was really fun to make =)